RudraArora/Food-Delivery-Mern-App/README.md

 # 🍔 Food Delivery MERN App

-A full-stack food delivery application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-This project allows users to browse restaurants, order food, and track their deliveries — with admin capabilities for managing menu and orders.
+A full-stack food ordering application built with the **MERN stack**, where users can browse food items, add them to a cart, and place orders.
+The app includes user authentication, a simple UI, and a connected backend to handle food data and order management.

 ---